msopentechcn/docs/ckan-vmdepot-tutorial-en.md

-﻿#Quickly Deploying CKAN using VM Depot#
+#Quickly Deploying CKAN using VM Depot#

-The latest release of CKAN VM Depot provides additional Chinese support, and incorporates common plug-ins and best practice configuration parameters, which to a great extent streamlines the otherwise complicated CKAN deployment.
+The latest release of CKAN VM Depot provides additional Chinese support, enhanced interoperability between CKAN and MS Office, and incorporates common plug-ins and best practice configuration parameters, which to a great extent streamlines the otherwise complicated CKAN deployment.
 This guide explains how to quickly deploy CKAN using VM Depot.

 ###Prerequisites##
 You need an available Microsoft Azure public cloud account.